top of page

 Determine your needs

-Recently, most manufacturers started using a type of hard drive / SSD called an NVME drive.
+You must know the exact make and model of your computer.
+Recently, most manufacturers started using a new type of hard drive / SSD called an NVME drive.
 In the past they used SATA style drives, for laptops they used 2.5 inch drives and 3.5 inch drives on desktop models.
 It is important to know what type of drive is in your computer.
+Knowing the make and model will identify how much RAM can be added to your computer.

 02